johncmanuel/RateMyLoo/ARCHITECTURE.md

 Contains the documentation for the website.

+## `/tests/`

+Contains E2E and integration test cases for this project.
+This can be run with `npm run test`, which will run the test cases using [Playwright](https://playwright.dev/).

+## `playwright.config.ts`

+Contains the configuration options for [Playwright](https://playwright.dev/test-configuration).

 ## `next.config.js`

 A configuration file for managing Next.js projects.
 [See the docs for more information](https://nextjs.org/docs/pages/api-reference/next-config-js).